KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `XMLHttpRequest` in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-9. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.
-10. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)